DanRuta/jsNet/README.md

 const userInput = [1,0,1,0,0.5] // Example input
 const netResult = net.forward(userInput)
 ```
-This will return an array of the **softmax** activations in the output layer.
+This will return an array of the **softmax** activations in the output layer, when there are multiple output values.

 ## Configurations